 What fire performance do cavity trays need to achieve?

 Under current regulations, for high rise residential and other relevant buildings over 18 metres, cavity trays must achieve an A1 or A2-s1,d0 Euroclass rating, unless they are between two leaves of masonry (Approved Document B, regulation 7, paragraph 3a).
-This means that any cavity trays being installed between a SFS inner leaf and masonry outer leaf must be classified as non-combustible to be compliant.
+This means that any cavity trays being installed between a SFS inner leaf and masonry outer leaf must be classified as A1 or A2 to be compliant.

-How can the Siderise Non-Combustible Cavity Tray (NC-CT) help to meet these requirements?
+How can the Siderise Cavity Tray (CT) help to meet these requirements?

-The Siderise NC-CT has been created specifically to provide a comprehensive, compliant solution for masonry facades.
+The Siderise CT has been created specifically to provide a comprehensive, compliant solution for masonry facades.
 Unlike similar products on the market, it comprises a flexible aluminium cavity tray with integral non-combustible insulation, creating a single-component solution that is simple to specify and install.
-This robust patented and factory-engineered design not only provides reliable quality and performance but has been tested to rigorous standards such as EN 13501-1 Fire classification of construction products and building elements, achieving a non-combustible A2, s1 d0 rating.
+This robust patented and factory-engineered design not only provides reliable quality and performance but has been tested to rigorous standards such as EN 13501-1 Fire classification of construction products and building elements, achieving an A2, s1 d0 rating.